Frugal Living Tips from the Great Depression

 14. Rent it out

 In the old days, people rented out spare bedrooms to make some money.
-Yes, renting is popular even before Airbnb came into the picture.
+Yes, renting was popular even before Airbnb came into the picture.
 So, if you have an extra bedroom at home, consider getting tenants.
-Or, you could take in a roommate so you could split the costs of your rent.
+Or you could take in a roommate so you could split the costs of your house payment or rent.

 Another thing you can consider renting out is your car.
 Luckily, there are now a number of apps where you can list your car for rent.